alexandrainst/node-red-contrib-chunks-to-lines/README.md

 The messages will contain updated sequence information in `msg.parts` and `msg.complete`.

-For instance, when using the n = 1 option, the output of this node can be attached to a *join* node to recontruct the full document.
+For instance, when using the n = 1 option, the output of this node can be attached to a *join* node to reconstruct the full document.

 ## Options
 * Output <i>n</i> lines at a time:
 	* If n = 1, outputs one line at a time.
-If n ≥ 2, outputs an array of lines.
+If n ≥ 2, outputs an array of lines (see JSON or text option below).
 	* Larger values are useful for instance to insert many lines at a time in an SQL database and increase performance.
-* Output format for multiple lines:
+* Output format:
-	* If the the above *output* option is higher than one, then choose between providing the lines as a JSON array, or text with multiple lines
+	* *Text*: plain text, potentially with multiple lines if the above <i>output</i> option is higher than one.
+	* *CSV*: same as *Text* mode but with the first line repeated for each output (useful when CSV column names are provided on the first line), and disabling the `msg.parts` information.
+	* *JSON array*: with one line per entry.

 * Text decoding (from binary)
 	* When the input is received as text, this parameter has no effect.
 	* But when the input is received in binary form, this node will have to decode it to text.